Why set up a company and get residency in Georgia

 Taxes in Georgia

-Payments to residents and non-residents on interests, dividends and royalties are subject to a final withholding tax of 5%.
+Payments to residents and non-residents on interests, dividends, and royalties are subject to a final withholding tax of 5%.
 Payments on technical or professional fees are subject to a 10% withholding tax.
-If recipient is a resident company of a considered tax-haven, where a 15% withholding tax may apply
+If a recipient is a resident company of a considered tax-haven, where a 15% withholding tax may apply

 There is a progressive real property tax, which may not exceed 1% of the average residual value of fixed assets, investment property, uninstalled equipment and construction in progress.